Tarbetu/DuckTongue/README.md

 With DuckTongue, you can store different words from the different languages via CLI or JSON API.

 ## The Actions
-The logic is simply, you will send a name of action and the application will the job.
+The logic is simply, you will send a name of action and the application will perform the action.

 <table>
 <thead>